 From 2017 to 2019, Heumann was a Senior Fellow at the Ford Foundation.
 There, with Katherine Salinas and Michellie Hess, she wrote a white paper called Road Map for Inclusion: Changing the Face of Disability in Media.
 “Diversity is in the zeitgeist and disability is being left out of the conversation,” Heumann wrote.
 “One in four Americans is disabled, and they should be represented proportionally in front of and behind the camera” (Road Map for Inclusion executive summary).

-Heumann also serves on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, and Human Rights Watch.
+Heumann also served on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, and Human Rights Watch.

 Personal Life and Recognition

 Heumann met her husband, Jorge Pineda, an accountant (now retired), in 1991.
 They married in a civil ceremony on May 30, 1992, followed by a religious ceremony on August 15, 1992.
-They have no children but are very close to their nieces and nephews and great nieces and nephews.
+They had no children but were very close to their nieces and nephews and great nieces and nephews.

-Heumann has also been featured in numerous documentaries, including Crip Camp: A Disability Revolution, Lives Worth Living, and her story has been portrayed by actress Ali Stroker on Comedy Central’s Drunk History.
+Heumann was also featured in numerous documentaries, including Crip Camp: A Disability Revolution, Lives Worth Living, and her story was portrayed by actress Ali Stroker on Comedy Central’s Drunk History.

 Heumann delivered the Fall 2016 Ted Talk Our Fight for Disability Rights and Why We’re Not Done Yet.

-Jewish identity has been important to Heumann throughout her life.
+Jewish identity was important to Heumann throughout her life.
 “I am a practicing Jew,” Heumann said in an interview (Interview with author).